emqx/quic/docs/DesignDecisions.md

     - It also requires in the Erlang process not to keep the unused/closed resources in the stack/heap, otherwise it will cause memory leaks.

+## Send message to the owner

+1. Messages with boxed types are copied to the owner's mailbox.